'Blazing it' Murray will have 'great Wimbledon'

 Andy Murray has been tipped to "have a great Wimbledon" this summer by the man who helped convince the Scot to undergo his career-saving hip surgery.

-Former world doubles number one Bob Bryan underwent the same operation a year before the 35-year-old five years ago.
+Former world doubles number one Bob Bryan underwent the same operation a year before 35-year-old Murray.

-The American thinks Murray is "blazing it amazingly" despite exiting the Australian Open in the third round.
+Bryan thinks the Scot is "blazing it amazingly" despite exiting the Australian Open in the third round.

 "Four or five years ago, like he wrote on his Instagram, he was told he would never play pro tennis again," he said.